leopard-ai/betty/README.md

 pip install betty
 ```

-## What is Betty?
+## Intro: What is Betty?
 Betty is a [PyTorch](https://pytorch.org) library for multilevel optimization (MLO) that
 provides a unified programming interface for a number of MLO applications including
 meta-learning, hyperparameter optimization, neural architecture search, data
-reweighting, and reinforcement learning.
+reweighting, adversarial learning, and reinforcement learning.

-## Why Betty?
+## Benefits: Why Betty?
 Implementing multilevel optimization is notoriously complicated.
 For example, it
 requires approximating gradients using iterative/implicit differentiation, and writing
 nested for-loops to handle hierarchical dependencies between multiple levels.